chechelnitskd/chechelnitskd.github.io/_pages/about.md

 - As an aspiring researcher, I am constantly looking to expand my knowledge and learn more about recent developments in the fields of computer science and linguistics.
 Currently as part of my Ph.D. coursework, I am developing practical skills in **multimodal machine learning** techniques.

 # Highlights
+- (Jun.
+2025) I am presenting a [paper](https://arxiv.org/abs/2505.05660) [Jeffrey Basoah](https://jeffreybasoah.github.io/) and I wrote about LLMs' usage of sociolects at FAccT!
+See you in Athens 🇬🇷!
 - (Aug.
 2024) I moved to Pittsburgh to begin my PhD!

 # Prior Experience